adomokos/climb_that_mountain/blog/2016/10/vim_katas.md

 I remember how great I felt when I reset my Caps Lock key to function as Ctrl key.
 The power of hitting `<Ctrl+c>` with my pinky and index finger just to trigger `<Esc>` without reaching up to the top left on the keyboard made me feel I've just found kryptonite.

-I've had the book [Practical Vim](http://pragprog.com/practical_vim) for some time, but I never really practiced the exercises from it.
+I've had the book [Practical Vim](http://pragprog.com/practical_vim) for some time, but I never really practiced the examples from it.
 I looked at them here and there, tried them out, but I've never made a habit of practicing those daily.
 Then one day I got sick and tired of my inabilities, I started a new markdown document where I jotted down the [first exercise](https://github.com/adomokos/Vim-Katas/blob/master/24_editing_tabular_data_with_visual_block_mode.md) and the project of [Vim Katas](http://www.github.com) was born.
 Every time I commuted to work, I started with the first one and practiced all of them.
 Once I got to the end of it, I read the book further and added new exercises to it.

 I might have covered 60% of the book by now, but when I bump into a repeatable task and I leverage a macro for it, it always puts a smile on my face.